PowerShell/EditorSyntax/README.md

     npm run build-grammar
     ```

-3. The .json file will be output to `./syntaxes/` at the root  of the directory.
-You will need to copy it to VS Code manually.
+3. The .json file will be generated in `./syntaxes/` at the root of the project.
+You will need to copy it in to VS Code manually.

     1. Locate the VS Code installation directory and navigate to to `resources/app/extensions/powershell/syntaxes`

     2. Rename `powershell.tmLanguage.json` to `powershell.tmLanguage.json_default`

-    3. Copy `powershell.tmLanguage.json` from `./syntaxes/` within this project folder to where you just renamed the file under VS Code's path.
+    3. Copy `powershell.tmLanguage.json` from `./syntaxes/` within the project folder to where you just renamed the file under VS Code's path.

 4. If VS Code is already running you will need to run "Reload Window" from the command pallete.